All-optical quantum computing using cubic phase gates

 Considering the advances of experimental single-mode cubic phase gates \cite{Fcpgexp}, it is hoped that these results may lead the way towards an experimental realization of optical GKP states as well as other applications.
-One further example of the latter might be the possibility of optical quantum simulations of spin-spin and spin-boson Hamiltonians in many-body physics beyond the quadratic bosonic approximations.
-Besides, as all four relevant Hamiltonians of our schemes are experimentally available in trapped-ion and superconducting circuit platforms, there is a multitude of existing applications which the presented approximations could help bring into the optical context.
+As all four relevant Hamiltonians of our schemes are experimentally available in trapped-ion and superconducting circuit platforms, there is a multitude of existing applications, which the presented approximations could help bring into the optical context.
 The scope of this hybrid gate decomposition scheme thus reaches far beyond the creation of optical GKP states or two-qubit two-photon entangling gates.